A Neurosim Build Using Windows Subsystem Linux

 Anaconda environments help encapsulate Python programming environments–this is useful if you want to work on projects with different packages / libraries.

-In this case, we are cloning the base environment into a dev environment.
+In this case, we are cloning the base

-When something breaks in this environment, we can simply remove the encapsulated environment and recreate it with conda commands.
+When something breaks in this environment, we can simply remove the encapsulated environment and recreate it with conda

-Whereas if we accidentally corrupted the base environment, we may have to fix everything within Anaconda.
+environment, we may have to fix everything within Anaconda.

 Make sure that you are in the correct Anaconda environment before running any Python package commands